OPEC+ seeks consensus on oil output policy after UAE roadblock

 OPEC’s leader Saudi Arabia had taken a more cautious approach saying fewer barrels should be released given uncertainties that remained about the course of the pandemic, with virus variants causing new outbreaks in many countries.

-Reporting by OPEC team; Writing by Dmitry Zhdannikov; Editing by David Goodman and Edmund Blair
+Reporting by OPEC team; Writing by Dmitry Zhdannikov; Editing by David Goodman, Edmund Blair and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.